zacfermanis/echoblvd/memory-bank/activeContext.md

 - **Server Components by default**: Better performance, use client only when needed
 - **TDD workflow**: Test-driven development for all features
 - **YouTube embeds for video**: Replaced large MP4 files to avoid deployment issues
+- **Development mode email fallback**: Contact form logs data in development when email config is missing

 ### Design Considerations
 - **Mobile-first approach**: Responsive design starting from mobile